 Credit Card Fraud

-California Penal Code section 484(e) prohibits the selling, transferring, acquiring or otherwise possessing the credit card or credit card information of another person without that other person's consent.
-Credit card fraud and auto insurance fraud becomes a cyber crime when a person shopping online places an order, pays a bill, or does online banking.
-The offense consists of altering an existing credit card, counterfeiting a fake card or signing someone else's name in a credit card transaction without that person's consent.
+California Penal Code section 484(e) prohibits the selling, transferring, acquiring, or otherwise possessing the credit card or credit card information of another person without that other person's consent.
+Credit card fraud and auto insurance fraud become a cybercrime when a person shopping online places an order, pays a bill, or does online banking.
+The offense consists of altering an existing credit card, counterfeiting a fake card, or signing someone else's name in a credit card transaction without that person's consent.

 California Penal Code section 530.5 prohibits unlawfully and intentionally acquiring and retaining possession of personal identifying information of another person.
-Identity theft becomes a cyber crime when a person has either gained access to a person's computer information or mail and uses the information to create a credit card, or other account, to get money or items that they are not entitled.
+Identity theft becomes a cybercrime when a person has either gained access to a person's computer information or mail and uses the information to create a credit card, or another account, to get money or items that they are not entitled to.